 To ensure that the products we develop are placed in stores, Colgate is committed to listening to and engaging with existing and potential users and buyers around the world.
-To ensure that our commercial teams stay close to the users of our products, we undertake “Getting Out of the Office” programs that help build our deep understanding of local tastes and habits across categories.
-In Latin America we hosted a Dermafest, which included interviews with women to understand their needs and emotions behind beauty and skin care products and to assist in the design thinking and co-creation of ideas.
-This provided key insights to identify unmet user needs and opportunities for existing product performance improvements.
+To ensure that our commercial teams stay close to the users of our products, we undertake “Getting Out of the Office” programs that help deepen our understanding of local tastes and habits across categories.

-Colgate’s Consumer Affairs departments manage consumer relations around the world, covering 96 percent of Colgate’s business.
-This team strives to provide the very best consumer care to make it easy for people to reach the Company, have their messages heard and problems solved.
+Colgate’s Consumer Affairs teams manage consumer relations around the world.
+This team strives to provide the very best consumer care, so that it is easy for consumers to reach us, have their messages heard and problems solved.

-Our team regularly captures, evaluates, and responds to people who leave ratings and reviews on our website and various e-commerce sites, so we can ensure we are always in touch with any feedback people have about our products.
+We have state-of-the-art contact centers, where we optimize the latest consumer service tools and training so every person contacting us has the very best individualized experience.
+In many parts of the world, people can now engage with us via the communication channels that are most accessible and convenient for them - whether via traditional methods, such as phone calls, or newer, real-time methods, such as social media, chat and mobile messaging.
+Our team regularly captures, evaluates, and responds to people who leave ratings and reviews on our websites and various e-commerce sites, so we can ensure we are always in touch with any feedback people have about our products.
 As artificial intelligence technology is rapidly developing, we are constantly looking for ways to leverage it to enhance and extend our support programs.

-In addition, we regularly monitor key performance indicators for service in several regions around the world.
-In 2018, 86 percent of consumers reported being “satisfied” or “very satisfied” with our service.
+In addition, we regularly monitor key performance indicators for service around the world.
+In 2019, over three-quarters of consumers reported being “satisfied” or “very satisfied” with our service.

-Tom’s of Maine has become a ‘Certified B Corporation,’ with the non-profit B Lab, making the company part of an elite group of businesses that meet higher levels of social and environmental performance, transparency and accountability.
+- Beginning in 2019, Tom’s of Maine became a ‘Certified B Corporation,’ with the non-profit B Lab, making the company part of an elite group of businesses that meet higher levels of social and environmental performance, transparency and accountability.
 Tom’s of Maine is one of a select number of natural personal care companies to become a Certified B Corporation.
-Through this accreditation, Tom’s of Maine publicly commits to upholding a purpose-driven business and supporting a global economy that benefits all.
+Through this accreditation, Tom’s of Maine publicly commits to upholding a purpose-driven business that creates benefits for all stakeholders.

 Product sustainability at Colgate means a continued commitment to safe, sustainable, high-quality products that consumers can trust.
 As part of our 2020 Sustainability Strategy, we are committed to increasing the sustainability profile in all new products.
-Consumers increasingly purchase products that both meet their needs and have a social impact and reduced environmental footprint.
-At Colgate, we are working to meet that expectation by:
+Consumers increasingly demand products that meet their needs, provide a positive social impact and have a reduced environmental footprint.
+We are working to meet those expectations by:

 Driving Sustainability Through Our Product Categories

-We continue to implement product category sustainability strategies that align with and support our 2015 to 2020 Sustainability Strategy.
+We continue to implement product category sustainability strategies that align with and support our 2020 Sustainability Strategy.

 Improving the Product Sustainability Profile of Our Products